Cyclamen Society Proposed Constitution – an introduction

 Charity trustees are personally liable in the event of certain (usually financial) problems.
 Unincorporated charity trustees have little protection from such liability.
 The charitable incorporated organisation (CIO) is a relatively new charity structure under which trustees are treated more like company directors by limiting personal liability.
 Thus, while they must, of course, continue to act properly (in legalese – in good faith) in achieving the objects of the charity, the trustees will have more protection from personal loss in the (unlikely) event of litigation.

-The existing constitution (The Rules) and the proposed new constitution can be viewed using the links above, at the start of this introduction.
-The proposed constitution will first need to be agreed by the Charity Commission and the trustees hope this will happen early in 2017.
-Assuming this takes place, a motion to adopt the new constitution will be proposed to the AGM in September 2017.
+The existing constitution (The Rules) and the new constitution can be viewed using the links above, at the start of this introduction.
+The Charity Commission has now registered the CIO with the new constitution and a motion to adopt the new charity status and constitution will be proposed at the AGM in September 2017.

 Members should see no difference in the way the Cyclamen Society operates.
 However, it is very much in the interests of a charity to protect its trustees because, if there are no trustees, there is no charity!
-The changes under the proposed new constitution should do this and enable future development of the constitution, when required, without complete replacement.
+The change to CIO status with the new constitution should do this and also enable future development of the constitution, when required, without complete replacement.

 Vic Aspland Janet Aspland Richard Bailey Roger Brook Martyn Denney Phöbe Friar